 - All lights and decorations should be kept away from all combustibles.
 All decorations must be turned off before leaving the room.

-- All decorations must be removed before leaving for Winter break
+- All decorations must be removed before leaving for Thanksgiving and/or Winter Break.

 Thank you for taking care to decorate responsibly and safely!
 If you have questions or concerns regarding holiday decorations, please contact your Resident Assistant and/or Community Director.